On this page

 Parameters

 The name of the table that you want to alter.
-The source can be in the scratch directory or a data lake source.
+The source can be in the scratch directory or in a datalake source.

 Creates one or more columns that have the specified names, data types, and character limits.
 The size is an attribute of the data type.